 Developers drowning in manual orchestration You're managing multiple Claude Code windows, manually tracking which tasks are done, re-pasting context into each session because agents don't share it.
 Tekk gives you one planning workspace, one kanban board, and specs that carry codebase context to every agent.

 Solo founders and small teams moving fast You're building with AI agents because you have to — there's no team of five engineers behind you.
 You need to maximize what each agent session produces.
 Vague prompts waste agent turns.
-Tekk makes every agent session count by front-loading the hard thinking.
+Tekk makes every agent session count by front-loading the hard thinking through ai project planning that's grounded in your actual codebase.

 What Are Claude Code Parallel Agents?